stripe/example-terminal-backend/README.md

 ### Running locally on your machine

-If you prefer running the backend locally, ensure you have the required Ruby runtime version installed as per the [latest Gemfile in this repo](Gemfile).
+If you prefer running the backend locally, ensure you have the required [Ruby runtime](https://www.ruby-lang.org/en/documentation/installation/) version installed as per the [latest Gemfile in this repo](Gemfile).

+You'll also need the correct [Bundler](https://bundler.io/) version, outlined in the [Gemfile.lock](Gemfile.lock) under the `BUNDLED_WITH` directive.

 Clone down this repo to your computer, and then follow the steps below: